 Happy December!
 ‘Tis definitely the season for some gingerbread activities!
 I know when December rolled around I was always so excited because the students were eager to learn through some new engaging units–Gingerbread, Reindeer, and Christmas Around the World were some of our favorites!

 I always loved teaching thematically, but here’s the deal: I had to be able to teach my standards or else the theme just went out the window.
 The standards had to come first!
 I wanted to share with you some great ways to integrate gingerbread activities in your classroom that can be alligned with your reading and writing lessons this month.

 This is, hands down, THE easiest way to integrate a fun thematic topic.
-I would look at our comprehension strategy that we needed to focus on and then choose some read aloud that fit that strategy well.
+I would look at the comprehension strategy that we needed to focus on and then choose some read aloud that fit that strategy well.
 Most of the time when December rolled around, we were ready to circle back around and practice retelling a story with either story elements (characters, setting, problem, and solution) or with a beginning, middle, and end.

 We would use the picture cards to act out the stories and retell them, then we would jot it all down on our graphic organizer.